U.S. probing two new blood clot cases after J&J's COVID-19 vaccine

-Healthcare & PharmaceuticalsU.S. probing two new blood clot cases after J&J's COVID-19 vaccine

-Two new cases of blood clots after administration of Johnson & Johnson's (JNJ.N) single-dose COVID-19 vaccine are being investigated by federal health officials, the U.S. Centers for Disease Control and Prevention said on Tuesday.
+(Reuters) - Two new cases of blood clots after administration of Johnson & Johnson’s single-dose COVID-19 vaccine are being investigated by federal health officials, the U.S. Centers for Disease Control and Prevention said on Tuesday.

 One case was in a male and the other was in a female, both of whom were below 60 years, according to the agency, taking the total number of confirmed such cases to 17 out of 8 million shots given.